-The Law Office of David F. Rutledge, LLC handles a wide range of employment law claims on behalf workers throughout Louisiana including Lafayette, Lake Charles, Baton Rouge, and New Orleans.
-If you need an aggressive and experienced lawyer to handle your employment law issue then please give David F. Rutledge a call and schedule a free consultation.
+The Law Office of David F. Rutledge, LLC handles a wide range of employment law claims on behalf workers and businesses throughout Louisiana including Lafayette, Lake Charles, Baton Rouge, Alexandria, Shreveport and New Orleans.
+If you have questions regarding an employment law issue then please give Rut a call and schedule a free consultation.
+Remember, In A Rut, Call Rut!

 The following is a list of the types of employment law claims handled by The Law Office of David F. Rutledge, LLC.